ThomWright/react-mainloop/README.md

 ### `animate()`

-Wraps a given React component in an `Animate` component, which controls the `props` for the given component.
+Wraps a given React component in an `Animate` component, which controls the `props` and `context` for the given component.

 ```javascript
 const MyAnimatedComponent = animate(Component, getUpdate);